maninder123/Neo4jGraph/readme.txt

                          type command: git clone https://github.com/maninder123/Neo4jGraph.git

  3. Navigate to the project directory the navigate to js/src/config.js.
-This files contains config details.
+This file contains config details.

  4. Supply the necessary details :
         1.PORT -> port on which neo4j is listening (default: 7474)